Organism, Causative Agent, or Etiologic Agent

 Children with confirmed Hepatitis A should be kept out of school or childcare until one week after onset of illness.
 Rules for exclusion of sick children from school and childcare are outlined in the Texas Administrative Code, specifically Rule 97.7 for schools and Rule 746.3603 for childcare.

 Recent Texas Trends

 Hepatitis A case counts and incidence rates have declined rapidly and dramatically in Texas in response to vaccine availability and childhood immunization requirements.
 The steepest declines occurred in counties that have historically experienced the highest incidence rates and that implemented vaccine requirements soon after ACIP recommendations for targeted immunization.
-In 2012, 134 cases of hepatitis A were reported, the lowest number of cases since reporting began.
+In 2013, 109 cases of hepatitis A were reported.
+This marked the 9th year in a row that a record low number of cases of hepatitis A were reported in Texas.